 Law enforcement gearing up to protect tribal members when settlement checks arrive

-As eligible Native Americans in Fremont County await checks owed them as part of the Cobell settlement, law enforcement is preparing to institute extra security measures to protect tribal members.
+As eligible Native Americans in Fremont County await checks owed them as part of a settlement with the federal government, law enforcement is preparing to institute extra security measures to protect tribal members.

-The Cobell settlement for $3.4 billion is for the mismanagement of tribal royalties and land by the federal government.
-About $1.5 billion of that will be distributed, including 6,000 to 8,000 beneficiaries on the Wind River Reservation.
+The settlement for $157 million is for the mismanagement of tribal oil and gas royalties by the federal government.
+About 15-percent of that will go to the tribal governments, $10 million will go towards environmental reclamation on the Wind River Reservation, and the rest will be distributed among tribal members.
 Lander Police Chief, Jim Carey, says some tribal members don’t have bank accounts and could end up toting around a lot of cash, which has the potential to attract criminals to the community.